ogbabydiesal/meshofechoes/README.md

 # chime-server
- a multi-user audio visual work
+ a multi-user audio-visual work

- uses socket.io to allow multiple participants to trigger video. video is processed via Cycling74's RNBO in a web audio graph.
+ uses socket.io to allow multiple participants to trigger video.
+ Video is processed via Cycling74's RNBO in a web audio graph.

+# installation
+run `npm install` and `npm start`